-Your local council, housing association or other local agency may have referred you to us, in which case you will have been asked by them to give your consent for your contact details and other personal information to be provided to us so that we can assess whether you qualify for the scheme and where you do, for us to contact you directly.
-Personal information we may collect from you may include information on your health and personal circumstances.
+Your local council, housing association or other local agency may have referred you to us, in which case you will have been asked by them to give your consent for your contact details and other personal information to be provided to us so that we can assess whether you qualify for LEAP and where you do, for us to contact you directly.
 You do not have to disclose any information to us that you feel uncomfortable sharing with us at any stage during the LEAP service.

 If you have previously consented to us contacting you, but have changed your mind, you may withdraw this consent at any time by contacting us using the information given in this Privacy Notice.

 Data Requested From You

 In line with our principles, in order to provide you with a service or to respond to any questions or queries you may have, we may request and collect the following data from you: